LukeMotti/GITHUB_GETTING_STARTED/README.md

 ### Documenting your projects in GitHub
-The [Wiki Guide](https://guides.github.com/features/wikis/) tells how to create README files (like this one) to give a short project descriptions.
+The [Wiki Guide](https://guides.github.com/features/wikis/) tells how to create README files (like this one) to give short repository descriptions.
 To do this with GitHub markdown language is explained in [Mastering Markdown](https://guides.github.com/features/mastering-markdown/).
 A bit more elaborative example to use these markdown files (.md files) is in [lukeghg](https://github.com/jariperttunen/lukeghg).